barrasso/Compass/README.md

 #### CMX
-App uses CMX plugin to `POST` updated coordinate positions on indoor map images provided by CMX API.
+Compass uses the CMX plugin to `POST` updated coordinate positions on indoor map images provided by CMX API.

 #### GPS
-App uses the iOS `CLLocationManager` to monitor the `Current Location` (latitude, longitude) of the device.
+Compass uses the iOS `CLLocationManager` to monitor the `Current Location` (latitude, longitude) of the device.

   * While app is in foreground
     * Desired accuracy is set to `kCLLocationAccuracyBest` to provide better location detection